Incremental Transformer Neural Processes: Background

 \subsection{Efficient Incremental Updates via Causal Masking}

-Outside the NP literature, Large Language Models (LLMs) have established efficient protocols for incremental sequence processing.
-Two key mechanisms enable this: 1) \textbf{Masked Attention}, which restricts tokens to attend only to their predecessors, ensuring causality; and 2) \textbf{KV Caching}, which stores the Key and Value matrices of past tokens to prevent recomputation.
-Together, these reduce the inference cost of appending a new token from $\mathcal{O}(N^2)$ to $\mathcal{O}(N)$ per step (or even $\mathcal{O}(1)$, depending on implementation)~\citep{pope2022efficientlyscalingtransformerinference,katharopoulos2020transformersrnnsfastautoregressive}.
+Outside the NP literature, Large Language Models (LLMs) achieve efficient incremental processing through KV caching and causal masking.
+KV caching stores the key ($K$) and value ($V$) matrices of past tokens, allowing each new token to attend to the cached history and reducing per-step inference cost from $\mathcal{O}(N^2)$ to $\mathcal{O}(N)$~\citep{pope2022efficientlyscalingtransformerinference}.
+This requires causal masking: in bidirectional attention, new tokens alter previous representations and invalidate the cache, whereas causal attention keeps past representations static.
 In this work, we adapt these mechanisms to the NP framework to enable efficient streaming updates.